tomorrowgaarusa/mypkg_takashi/README.md

 [![R-CMD-check](https://github.com/tomorrowgaarusa/mypkg_takashi/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tomorrowgaarusa/mypkg_takashi/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of mypkgr is to master the Rsutdio and git ! takashi added
+The goal of mypkgr is to master the Rsutdio and git !
+I cloned it into /home/nodapai/mypkgr on Ubuntsu and /Documents/mypkgr on Macs

 ## Installation